audacity/audacity-support/analyzers/analysis-plugins.md

 #### **Limitations**

-This plug-in is intended to detect single notes - you may get strange results if you try to analyze chords.
+This plugin is intended to detect single notes - you may get strange results if you try to analyze chords.

 Extremely high frequencies may not be detected very accurately, especially if the sample rate is not very high.
-The plug-in will often detect very high frequencies better if the sample rate is 96000 Hz rather than 44100 Hz.
+The plugin will often detect very high frequencies better if the sample rate is 96000 Hz rather than 44100 Hz.

-The plug-in should usually be able to detect pitches of single notes to within a few percent of the actual frequency.
+The plugin should usually be able to detect pitches of single notes to within a few percent of the actual frequency.
 Don't expect the frequency in Hz to be exact..

 #### **Advanced usage tips**

-* For detecting very low frequencies (less than a few hundred Hz) the plug-in should be set to the low frequency range (20 to 1000 Hz).
+* For detecting very low frequencies (less than a few hundred Hz) the plugin should be set to the low frequency range (20 to 1000 Hz).
-* For detecting very high frequencies (several kHz) the plug-in should be set to the high frequency range (1 kHz to 10 kHz).
+* For detecting very high frequencies (several kHz) the plugin should be set to the high frequency range (1 kHz to 10 kHz).
 * For measuring synthesized tones and other electronic signals, the most accurate measure of frequency in Audacity is to use "Plot Spectrum" and set the "Size" setting to a high value.

 </details>